In my opinion, the experimentation phase is the most effective way of learning and improving your filming skills.

 How do you plan a drone shoot?
 What is the pre-production process?

 Before I starting planning a project, I choose a suitable soundtrack that will be able to express the atmosphere of the place in mind.
 This process sometimes takes me days or even weeks.
-The right soundtrack is an important component in a successful video, which is supported by the saying that music can transport you to a different place.
+The right soundtrack is an important component in a successful video, which is supported by the saying that music can transport you to a different place (check out Filmstro's library of royalty free music).

 While creating my Amsterdam travel video I was walking around the city, observing people and listening repeatedly to the soundtrack.
 This helped me to blend the melody with the setting to create a beautiful memory.
 Now every time I listen to that song I can visualize those streets in my head.
 It's truly amazing how a single soundtrack can change our perception of a surrounding.